theoneandonlyshadow/Maximus-Shadow/README.md

 ## Important

 This is a closed source project.
 Source code will not be public.
 It is done so to protect the integrity of MaxTac without the fear of getting stolen or improvised and avoid reselling without any credit for the actual author (me).
+Any data that is collected by MaxTac is encrypted in `AES 256` in `CBC` mode.

 However, dependencies and installation process will be shared in some time to recreate the project on your own.